-Because the exterior of 67 Franklin Street features complex cornices, pilasters, ornate columns and wide windows, Ban focused much of his design on beautifully juxtaposing old and new.
+Because the exterior of 67 Franklin Street features elaborate cornices, pilasters, ornate columns, and wide windows, Ban focused much of his design on beautifully juxtaposing old and new.
 When you enter the building’s lobby, you are greeted with a neutral and serene design.
 This style is carried on throughout the rest of the building.

 Cast Iron House features two stunning penthouses.
 In regards to his design for the East and West penthouses, Ban said he “wanted to articulate it as totally different from the existing building.”
-Both penthouses appear to be floating above the building’s facade thanks to suspension that’s provided by a cantilevered Vierendeel truss.
-The East penthouse features 5 bedrooms and 3.5 bathrooms spanning a total of 3,809 square feet, while the West penthouse has 5 bedrooms, 5 baths and 4,568 square feet of space.
+Both penthouses appear to be floating above the building’s facade thanks to a suspension that’s provided by a cantilevered Vierendeel truss.
+The East penthouse features five bedrooms and 3.5 bathrooms spanning a total of 3,809 square feet, while the West penthouse has five bedrooms, five baths and 4,568 square feet of space.
 The East penthouse is currently on the market for $12.95 million.

 In addition to the East penthouse, there are currently four lofts on the market as well.
 They range in size from 3 to 5 bedrooms.
-The 3 and 4 bedroom lofts have 3 bathrooms, while the 5 bedroom has 5 bathrooms.
-Each loft features a master bath with polished-chrome fixtures, custom counters, and radiant-heated floors.
+The 3 and four-bedroom lofts have three bathrooms, while the five-bedroom has five bathrooms.
+Each loft features a master bath with polished chrome fixtures, custom counters, and radiant-heated floors.
 The loft’s sizes are 2990, 3208, 3764 and 4897 square feet.
 The respective prices for these lofts are $4.975, $5.55, $7.75 and $11.25 million.